The Psychology of the Physical Bookstore Experience

 Bookstore enthusiasts will be instantly familiar with this feeling.
 “Cozy, warm, vibes” comes part of the way there.
 It’s been said that the English language lacks the right adjective to describe it.
 The Danes might do it better, with their word “hygge,” which roughly translates to the feeling of being cozy, like being curled up with a good book on a rainy day.

 Experiential approaches, either strategically or intuitively, place this feeling at the core of the customer experience.
 And at the beginning of the Amazon takeover, many physical bookstores weren’t optimized for this.
-On the other end of the spectrum, you have amazing experiential bookstores like Morioki.
-On the other end of the spectrum, you have a relatively stale in-person experience of a big chain retailer like Borders Books.
+At the one end of the spectrum, you have amazing experiential bookstores like Morioki.
+At the other extreme, you have a relatively stale in-person experience of a big chain retailer like Borders Books.

 Amazon may have inspired a new generation of creative, experientially-oriented bookstores.
 So while the arrival of Amazon was in many ways a destructive disruptor, it also forced the field of physical booksellers to reshape themselves in interesting, compelling, and experiential ways.